Professor Abbas A. Dehghani-Sanij

 Areas of research interest: - Biomechatronics/biorobotics/biomimetics - Intelligent control, sensors and actuators in robotics applicaitons

 My research interests lie in the areas of Mechatronics and Robotics, in particular biomechatronics/biorobotics.
-These include research in distributed smart sensors, actuators, machine intelligence and control, and machine vision, for a wide range of applications in Medicine, Healthcare, Assistive Technologies and other industries.
+These include research in distributed smart sensors, actuators, machine intelligence and control, and machine vision, for a wide range of applications in Medicine, Healthcare, Rehabilitation and Assistive Technologies.
 I have also been involved in industrial automation and robotics projects in the past.

 The human body combines intelligence with sophisticated sensors and actuators.
 Thus, being a fascinating example of natural biomechatronics, this makes it the most logical source of inspiration and study when designing and developing similar intelligent systems.